HRTCloudDemo/HRTCloudDemo.github.io/_labs/003/index.markdown

   On Windows you cannot do this in the Explorer.
   Instead, you have to use the `rename` command in a Command Window to change the name of the file.

-- Edit `.env` and fill in username, password and url of your instance of the Tone Analyzer service
+- Edit `.env` and fill in apikey and url of your instance of the Tone Analyzer service (you have noted them down in the last section of this tutorial).

 # Test the app locally

 - Install dependent packages via: `npm i`
 - Start the app via: `node app.js`
 - Open the app by visiting [localhost:3000](http://localhost:3000/) in your browser.
-If you are using the Vagrant image, the port will be forwarded to your workstation as [localhost:12345](http://localhost:12345/) instead.
 - Press the submit button on the loaded page.
 The word "happy" should be displayed in the "mood" field
 - You can play around by changing the content of both input fields.